 These Women Made History in the Midterm Elections

-From the first Muslim women in Congress to the youngest women ever elected to serve, these are the most notable female firsts on the national level that took place on Election Day
+From the first Muslim women in Congress to the youngest women ever elected, these are the notable names who broke barriers during the 2018 Midterm Elections

 Rashida Tlaib, the Rebel